Real Estate Agent Asset Protection

 Examples of Breach of Duty Claims:

 - An agent purposefully did not disclose a water rights dispute between the seller and a neighbor

-- An agent failed to disclose the flooding propensity of the road on the property
+- The agent failed to disclose the flooding propensity of the road on the property

-- An agent did not verify the land section showed to a buyer and the buyer purchased a different lot
+- Agents did not verify the land section showed to a buyer and the buyer purchased a different lot

 This is a regular occurrence where one party asserts a breach of contract claim against his real estate professional.
-This is simple.
-All it means is that one party failed to perform on his or her terms of the contract.
+In other words, it simply means that one party failed to perform on his or her terms of the contract.
 When courts find that there was a breach of contract, damages are awarded.
 This typically arises from the buying or listing agreement, as well as verbal contracts with less experienced professionals.
 This claim is also typically asserted in conjunction with breach of duty, fraud, etc.

-Negligence claims fall back to the duty of the professional to her client, and happens when a plaintiff alleges failure to perform or act with due care.
-In order for the claim to succeed, the plaintiff must prove that there was professional duty to the plaintiff, your actions or intent breached the duty, or your actions or intentions caused harm to the plaintiff.
+Negligence claims fall back to the duty of the professional to her client.
+This happens when a plaintiff alleges failure to perform or act with due care.
+In order for the claim to succeed, the plaintiff must prove that there was professional duty to the plaintiff.
+So, they show that your actions or intent breached the duty, or your actions or intentions caused harm to the plaintiff.
 Plus, there must be an injury discernable from your actions or inaction.
 Negligence is different than fraud due to the fact that negligence lacks the intent component.
-A classic example of this is that a concealed property defect was not intentional, however there was professional responsibility to know about and disclose a defect in a property.
-Negligence comes as an alternative with Fraud, so that if the Fraud claim is not successful, the plaintiff can still pursue negligence.
+A classic example of this is that a concealed property defect was not intentional.
+However, there was professional responsibility to know about and disclose a defect in a property.
+Negligence comes as an alternative with fraud.
+So, if the fraud claim is not successful, the plaintiff can still pursue negligence.

 Examples of Negligence Claims:

 - An agent failed to deliver written notice of one party opting out of a sale agreement before a deadline